Diagnostic MRI & MRA Services in Long Island & Queens

 What are the benefits of undergoing an MRI/MRA scan at Neighborhood Radiology Services?

 Undergoing an MRI or MRA scan with our board-certified experts has the following benefits:

 - Performed using the latest and highest quality equipment certified by the American College of Radiology (ACR) including 3T MRI and 1.5T MRI

 - Non-invasive and painless procedure

 - Can help diagnose numerous medical conditions

-- Can be performed using the High-field Open MRI machine, which offers more space and more air flow to make you feel more comfortable
+- Can be performed using the High-field Open MRI machine, which offers more space and more airflow to make you feel more comfortable

 If you need to book an MRI or MRA scan, contact our board-certified radiologists at Neighborhood Radiology Services, with locations throughout the New York Metropolitan Area.
-Fill out the form on this page to request an appointment or call 800-220-2220 to learn more about our services.
+Fill out the form on this page to request an appointment or call 800-220-2220 to learn more about our service.